 How to Organize Your Phone in 30 Minutes

 Depending on how long it’s been since you’ve purged your phone of unwanted or unused things, the next few steps could take you longer than just a few minutes.
-But it’s an important part of the process and it’ll help your phone feel a lot lighter (figuratively, that is).
+It might get time-consuming, but it’s an important part of the process and it’ll help your phone feel a lot lighter (figuratively, that is).

 Delete any unused apps.

-The first step to organizing your phone is to go through all of your apps and delete any that you don’t use.
+The first step to organizing your phone is to go through all your apps in your app library and delete apps that you don’t use.
 Decluttering isn’t just for your home!
 It’s for your phone too!

-You know which apps you use frequently, so leave those ones alone for now.
+You know which Android or iPhone apps you use frequently, so leave those ones alone for now.
 Depending on the type of phone you have, some apps will already be pre-loaded onto your phone.
-I know iPhones have quite a few (like stocks, tips, or a compass) that you may or not use.
-If you’ve never opened it before or didn’t even realize it was on your phone in the first place – just delete it.
+I know the iPhone comes with quite a few (like stocks, tips, or a compass) that you may or not use, and it’s probably the same for Androids.
+If you’ve never opened it before – just delete it.

-The good thing about apps is that even if you delete them, you can always download them again from your app store if you want.
-Deleting unused apps will help save precious storage space on your phone and it will help prevent your phone from slowing down.
+The good thing is that you can always download an app again from your app store if you want it back.
+Deleting unused Android or iPhone apps from your app library will help save precious storage space on your phone and it will help prevent your phone from slowing down.

 Go through your contacts.

 I also suggest going through your contacts while you’re at it.
-It’s a good idea to go through your contact list every so often and delete the contacts you don’t use.
+It’s a good idea to go through it every so often and delete any you don’t, well, contact.

 This might sound a bit cruel, but are you really going to text that mom of the kid from your son’s baseball team four years ago ever again?
 Probably not.